rfitak/American_Shad_Genome/read-cleaning.md

 5. Kmer counting and Error-correcting the sequencing reads
     - Program: Undecided (Dsk, Quake, Musket, BFC...)

+Sometimes the code below only shows the code for a single run, and runs may be repeated for different files.
+For reference to the amount of resources required, see the accompanying .sh scripts in the [Data](./Data) folder.

 ### Raw Data Summary:
 | Name | Type | Insert Size | \# Paired Reads | \# Bases | Q20 bases | Q30 Bases |
 | --- | --- | --- | --- | --- | --- | --- |